diffix/website/src/routes/blog/diffix-elm-automates-what-statistics-offices-have-been-doing-for-decades.md

 <img src="figs/diffix-basic.png" width="400">

 The two strong anonymization _models_ that get the most attention are _k-anonymity_ and _Differential Privacy_.
-You might be surprised to learn, then, that organizations like statistics offices, which routinely release anonymized data about whole populations, don't use these models per se.
+You might be surprised to learn, then, that organizations like statistics offices, which routinely release anonymized data about whole populations, don't use these models per se*.
 Rather, they use a combination of _mechanisms_.
 The most commonly used mechanisms are __aggregation__, __generalization__, __noise__, __suppression__, and __swapping__.
 These mechanisms have safely been in use for decades.

 Diffix Elm uses these mechanisms too.
 You can think of Diffix Elm as _automating_ and _generalizing_ the bespoke methods used by statistics bureaus.
 In so doing, Diffix Elm brings "census strength" anonymization to non-experts across a wide range of use cases and datasets.